World War II: Japan--Road to World War II

 Kristof, Nicholas D. "Japan's Plans for museum on World War II mired in dispute," The New York Times (May 20, 1995).

 Morgenstern, George.
-“The Actual Road to Pearl Harbor,” in ed.
-Harry Elmer Barnes, Perpetual War for Perpetual Peace: A Critical Examination of the Foreign Policy of Franklin Delano Roosevelt and Its Aftermath (Caldwell, Id.: Caxton Printers, 1953).
+“The Actual Road to Pearl Harbor,” in Harry Elmer Barnes, ed.
+Perpetual War for Perpetual Peace: A Critical Examination of the Foreign Policy of Franklin Delano Roosevelt and Its Aftermath (Caldwell, Id.: Caxton Printers, 1953).
 Critics of President Roosevelt charge that he was provoking the Japanese.
-This is probably a fair characterization, but the critics often do not provide a nuanced assessment.
-They rarely mentiined tht the President refrained from the key action, an embargo on crude oil until after it was clear that Japan had ddecided on war.
-They also do not mention that the President gave Japan n option, they could stop making war and withdraw from Indochina and China.
+This is probably a fair characterization, but the critics often do not provide a nuanced assessment including the extent of Japanese aggressions and what the President knew aboit it as aesult of the Magic decripts.
+They rarely mention that the President refrained from the key action, an embargo on crude oil until after it was clear that Japan had decided on war.
+They also do not mention that the President gave Japan an option, they could stop making war and withdraw from Indochina and China.
 Those were hardly aggressive demands.

 Williams, Benjamin H. "The coming of economic sanctions into American practice," The American Journal of International Law Vol. 37, No. 3 (July 1943), pp. 386-396.
 Published by: American Society of International Law